onflow/FlowYieldVaults/docs/SCHEDULED_REBALANCING_GUIDE.md

 When a yield vault is closed:
 1. `_cleanupAutoBalancer()` is called
 2. `unregisterYieldVault()` cancels pending schedules
-3. Fees are refunded to the FlowVaults account
+3. Fees are refunded to the FlowYieldVaults account
 4. YieldVault is removed from registry

 ---